jkb91jkb91/my_tutorials/jenkins/jcascs/DOCKER_JENKINS/README.md

 <!-- DSL JOBS -->
-## DSL JOBS
+## DSL JOBS , 3 different types of jenkins JOBS will be imported
-In folder dsl_jobs we have three different examples that will be uploaded to JENKINS instance -pipeline job from repo # based on json file from repository -freestyle job # fully written
+In folder dsl_jobs we have three different examples that will be uploaded to JENKINS instance
+-pipeline job from repo # based on json file from repository
+-freestyle job # fully written
 -pipeline_job_from_code

 <!-- Others -->